Media portrayals of transgender people: Music

 In 2016, the singer and guitarist of Against Me!, an American punk rock band, Laura Jane Grace burned her birth certificate on stage to protest discrimination against transgender people in North Carolina.
 The band's album Transgender Dysphoria Blues deals with gender dysphoria, following Grace's gender transition and coming out.
 Grace, part of one of the most "premier punk groups" had come out as transgender in 2012 and was praised for honestly approaching trans issues in Transgender Dysphoria Blues.

 In 2020, Teddy Geiger, a transgender musician lauded for changing the music industry, gave an interview to NBC News.
 She said that she found she was transgender when she tried to get treatment for her obsessive–compulsive disorder and publicly stated on Instagram she was trans in October 2017, getting positive support from her family.
-In 2018, she released an album named LillyAnna, the name she had used on chatrooms, anonymously, before coming out as transgender.
-Geieger said that since ten she grew as a person, saying that her Sharkbait single is a reflection of her new voice.

 Sophie (left) produced "Hey QT" with A. G. Cook (right).

 In January 2021, pioneering trans performer, Sophie, died unexpectedly.
-Jessica Dunn Rovinelli of The Guardian stated that Sophie's electronic dance tracks "freed femininity and bodies from their usual contexts and let them dance with abandon," including albums like Bipp in 2013.
-She further called the music "intensely physical" and noted that Sophie's single, Lemonade, established a sound which "influenced virtually every aspect of mainstream pop music since," and praised the single It's OK to Cry as "revelatory," and dissolving fake and real hierarchies.
+Jessica Dunn Rovinelli of The Guardian stated that Sophie's electronic dance tracks "freed femininity and bodies from their usual contexts and let them dance with abandon", including albums like Bipp in 2013.
+She further called the music "intensely physical" and noted that Sophie's single, Lemonade, established a sound which "influenced virtually every aspect of mainstream pop music since", and praised the single It's OK to Cry as "revelatory", and dissolving fake and real hierarchies.
 She further said that the album, Oil of Every Pearl's Un-Insides is more "more far-reaching" than her other albums.
-Other publications said that Sophie pushed the boundaries of pop music, was the "architect of future pop," and was an "experimental pop producer."
+Other publications said that Sophie pushed the boundaries of pop music, was the "architect of future pop", and was an "experimental pop producer".

-In February 2021, the BBC Archive Twitter account shared a clip of Wendy Carlos, in 1970, showing how to use the Moog synthesizer, who had disguised herself as a cisgender man as she was fearful, at the time, "of being publicly seen as a woman."
+In February 2021, the BBC Archive Twitter account shared a clip of Wendy Carlos, in 1970, showing how to use the Moog synthesizer, who had disguised herself as a cisgender man as she was fearful, at the time, "of being publicly seen as a woman".
 Carlos came out publicly as trans in 1979.
 Carlos was a "classical composer and instrumentalist" who came to fame with her 1968 album, Switched-On Bach while also composing music for A Clockwork Orange, The Shining, and other films.